 Jacques Féréol Mazas (1782–1849)

 The first part (Special Studies) includes 30 studies suitable for the intermediate students.
 The second (Brilliant Studies) and third (Artists' Studies) parts get progressively harder and resemble the concert etudes for advanced violinists.

 Rodolphe Kreutzer (1766–1831)

-In etude no.15 to 22, it is worth noticing the prevalent use of trills as a device to develop good finger actions.
-The trills also help us to be aware of the tension in the left hand as they cannot be performed effectively when the hand and fingers are too tensed.
+In Etude no.15 to 22, it is worth noticing the prevalent use of trills as a device to develop good finger actions.
+The trills also help us to be aware of the tension in the left hand as they cannot be performed effectively when the hand and fingers are tensed.

 Pierre Rode (1774–1830)

-Rode was a student of Viotti and like Kreutzer, he was an important figure in the French violin school.
+Rode was a student of Viotti, and like Kreutzer, he was an important figure in the French violin school.
 He composed thirteen violin concertos and a handful of chamber music on top of his 24 Caprices.

 According to violinist Axel Strauss, Rode’s caprices fit between the Kreutzer and Dont etudes in terms of difficulty.
 While they do not contain the kind of fiery display found in Paganini’s caprices, these works have rich musical value worth exploring.

-"When you can hear a violinist, that is better than you, then you learn from him, because if you play with somebody who is worse than you, then you go down."
+When you hear a violinist that is better than you, learn from them.
+If you play with somebody who is worse than you, then you'll go down.

-- Ruggiero Ricci
+— Ruggiero Ricci, American violinist

 © 2017 Goh Tong Keat